tBaxter/another-rodeo/src/pages/bikes/monark-road-king.md

   {% figure img_path "painted.jpeg", "I really debated what color to paint it, but the bike kept telling me it wanted to be white.
 So I listened.
 Here it's been sprayed but still needs final wet-sanding and polishing." %}

-And that's as far as I've made it with it so far.
-I've only had it a week!

-Nevertheless, parts are on the way and I'm looking forward to the build.
-More updates will come soon.
+That's as far as I made it in the first week, but parts were on the way.

 ### August 18: Polishing, modernizing & test-fitting